agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/ML3h9qn.png)

-We can see that it simply loops through concessions for a given guest, and returns them one by one.
+I can see that it simply loops through concessions for a given guest, and returns them one by one.
 This leads us back to `MovieTheater.cs`, to the method `GetConcessionsForGuest(string npc_name)`

 ![image](https://i.imgur.com/TTekXNj.png)

-Now we have a decision to make.
-What behavior do we want, exactly?
+Now I have a decision to make.
+What behavior do I want, exactly?

 #### Game Design